MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 ### Add-in health

 The **Add-in health** view provides information about the reliability and performance of COM and VSTO add-ins used by Office apps in your organization.

-Add-ins can be downloaded and installed to provide additional capabilities and functionality to Office apps, such as Word and Excel.
+Add-ins can be downloaded and installed to provide additional capabilities and functionality to apps, such as Word and Excel.
 There are usually two sources of add-ins:

-- Public add-ins, which are created by independent software vendors and by Microsoft, and are generally available to all worldwide users of Office.
+- Public add-ins, which are created by independent software vendors or by Microsoft, and are generally available to all worldwide users.
-- Private add-ins, which are developed by or for an organization for internal use only and are used only by Office users within that organization.
+- Private add-ins, which are developed by or for an organization for internal use only and are used only by users within that organization.

-The **Add-in health** view shows information about both public and private add-ins, including the following information:
+The **Add-in health** view only shows information about public add-ins, including the following information:

 - Name of the add-in
 - Publisher of the add-in